publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptD/m__us_usc_t21_s841.md

         (6)

-         Any person who violates subsection (a) of this section, or attempts to do so, and knowingly or intentionally uses a poison, chemical, or other hazardous substance on Federal land, and, by such use—
+         Any person who violates subsection (a), or attempts to do so, and knowingly or intentionally uses a poison, chemical, or other hazardous substance on Federal land, and, by such use—

             (A) creates a serious hazard to humans, wildlife, or domestic animals,